 Since its inception in 2014, Fairfield Prep has welcomed dozens of students from overseas as part of our International Students Program.
-Through a partnership with Apex International Education Partners (AIEP), international students live near the Prep campus and learn in the same classroom settings as their domestic peers.
+Through a homestay agency partnership with Northeast Student Consulting (NESC), international students live near the Prep campus and learn in the same classroom settings as their domestic peers.

 There are no archive links to display